VCCT-PROG2A-2025-G3/ChatbotPOE_GUI/README.md

-Enter your name when prompted.

-Answer three yes/no password security questions (e.g., "Do you use strong passwords?").
+The chatbot greets the user (default name "User") and asks three yes/no password security questions (e.g., "Do you use strong passwords?").

+Answer by typing yes or no in the input box and clicking "Submit" or pressing Enter.

+Ask Cybersecurity Questions:

-Ask cybersecurity questions (e.g., "What is phishing?") or type exit to quit.
+After the questions, type cybersecurity queries (e.g., "What is phishing?") or exit to quit.